 If you are still driving in your driver training period with an instruction permit, ask your teacher to show you the safe riding techniques s/he uses and ask about how you can learn to stay out of dangerous situations.

-Unless you are under the age of 18, you are not required to wear a helmet in Wisconsin.
+Unless you are under 18 years old or on an instructional permit, you are not required to wear a helmet in Wisconsin.
 Many people object to helmets for a variety of reasons, some personal and some having to do with a perceived lack of peripheral vision, but the fact remains: helmets save lives.
 Some helmet facts are discussed in the Wisconsin Motorcyclists' Manual: